ujazdowskip/test-for-pest-kata/ADR/ADR-003 North-South traffic management.md

 We will use istio Gateway for controlling our North-South traffic.

+- non secured request will be passed to the system
+- secured request will be authenticated against our auth server
+  - using JWT tokens

 ## Alternative

 Use kubernetes Gateway API specification for provisioning cloud provider specific gateway.